 - PBX configuration for remote phone or fax service

-- Instructions, reviewed and tested, to enable each employee to connect remotely
+- Instructions to enable each employee to connect remotely

 - Details of administrative accounts and who has administrative privileges